perladvent/perldotcom/content/article/the-rock-pi-s-or-how-to-get-gpio-input-without-a-library.md

 ```

 What you won't have is an equivalent to [RPi::WiringPi]({{< mcpan "RPi::WiringPi">}})
+to control GPIO ("General Purpose Input/Output").
+GPIO is the most basic
+building block for hardware programming.
+We're either controlling the output
-to control GPIO ("General Purpose Input/Output", things like blinking an LED or
+voltage to cause something to happen, like blinking an LED, or we're taking
+input to see if something happened, like hitting a switch.
+It's simple, but
+very useful.
+Tons of hardware projects come down to just seeing if something
+is on, or turning something on.

-taking input from a switch).
-That's OK, because it's Linux, and Linux provides a
+What we lack is a library to do that on the Rock Pi S. That's OK, because it's
-simple sysfs interface to access GPIO pins.
-As long as there's a GPIO driver
+Linux, and Linux provides a simple sysfs interface to access GPIO pins.
+As long
-for the board, you can control the pins.
+as there's a GPIO driver for the board, you can control the pins.

 The Rock has two headers, one of which is color coded and has the main pins you want to work with in most projects.
 Note
 that there are a few variations of the pinout depending on the version of